lisamburns/ruby-data-structures/w15d3/tree-set-2.md

 * Finish the `-2`/`+1` case.
 * Uses:
-    * Bad hashing function, latency sensitivity.
+    * Never suffers from bad hashing functions; doesn't experience the amortized resizing.
     * In-order traversal.
     * Range queries: find records created in a time range.
     * Commonly used in DB indices for indexes.